Role

 Research areas

-My research aims to answer these questions by examining mechanisms of movement coordination (e.g., imitation, dance) and behavioural alignment (e.g., following social norms).
-Built primarily on quantitative methods, my approach combines insights from developmental, social, cognitive and evolutionary psychology and anthropology.
+In answering these questions, Bahar focuses on mechanisms of synchronised movements (e.g., imitation, dance) and social norms.
+Built primarily on quantitative methods, her inter-disciplinary approach combines insights from developmental, social, cognitive and evolutionary psychology and anthropology.

 More detailed information about Bahar's current research can be found on her personal website: https://www.bahartuncgenc.com